ksh168/smolink-url_shortener/README.md

 # Now to create the database
-1. start python in terminal
+1. Start python in terminal

 	```python```